szager-chromium/rr/Porting-to-x86-64.md

 class Registers {
   virtual int& call() = 0;
   virtual long& arg1() = 0;
-  virtual void*& arg1p() = 0;
+  virtual remote_ptr<T>& arg1p() = 0;
 };
 </pre>

 We would then create implementations `RegistersX86` and `RegistersX64` or whatever.
 Access to the `Task` registers would go through the virtual method calls to the right implementation.

 With that in hand, we would finally "just" rewrite all of the direct uses of register names to the helper :).
+Change the SYSCALL_DEF macros to take syscall arg indices instead of register names.

+Note: syscall numbers aren't all the same across x86 and x64.
+So there need to be *two* `switch` statements that dispatch syscall processing, one for x86 and one for x64.
+The common cases `SYSCALL_DEFN()` should be generated from the same code, and the irregular cases should be templatized on architecture.

+This probably means rr will have to maintain its own list of syscalls, as it will have to do for arch-dependent kernel ABI structs.
+See below.

 ## Step 3: Make remaining x86-isms conditional on tracee address space type